newaetech/opentitan/doc/ug/getting_started_bergen.md

 You can check what they appear as with `dmesg` - on the default Ubuntu configuration they appear as `\dev\ttyACM0` and `\dev\ttyACM1`.
 The second port is connected to the standard OpenTitan output (`\dev\ttyACM1` in these examples).

-You can use a serial program such as `minicom` or `screen` to connect at 115200 baud - be sure to disable software and hardware flow control if enabled by default.
+You can use a serial program such as `minicom` or `screen` to connect at 115200 baud - be sure to disable software and hardware flow control.
 With screen for example we would use:

 ```console
 $ screen /dev/ttyACM1 115200,cs8,-ixon,-ixoff